 As a non-profit organisation, all donations, grants, and other contributions that Camp Out Inc. receives go towards maintaining accessibility and high quality programming at camp, and keeping our camp fees as low as possible for all campers and their families.

-Unfortunately, registrations have closed for 2016.
-Check back here in January 2017 to register for next year's Camp Out!
+Check back here in May to register for Camp Out 2017!